 Whole-House Surge Protection for All Electronics

 All your electronic devices should be protected.
-If you have a lot of different equipment thought your home, you may want to consider a whole house surge protector.
-This needs to be installed by an electrician.
+If you have a lot of different equipment throughout your home, you may want to consider a whole house surge protector.
+That needs to be installed by an electrician.

-This could help save everything else that wouldn't have been protected otherwise.
+It could help save everything else that wouldn't have been protected otherwise.
 Besides damage from lightning strikes, voltage surges from other sources can come through your electrical system too.
-You never know where it strikes and protecting your entire home is the best choice when you have many expensive things.
+You never know where it strikes, and protecting your entire home is the best choice when you have a lot of expensive equipment.

 © 2010 Glenn Stok